Your rights, Our duties...

 Within our offices, we have implemented physical and electronic safeguards to ensure client data is protected.
 This includes secure access to the offices, secure filing cabinets, access to data only on a need-to-know basis to authorized persons (staff only), shredding of obsolete documents and media and secure disposal, return of all client originals to client, and security cameras.

-Our staff are direct employees who are dedicated to our tax practice.
-All are trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.
+Our staff are trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.

 Client data is processed on dedicated business grade computers based in our offices, with password protection and 256-bit encryption on SSL (bank-level, the highest level of security available currently).
 Our computers, network and internet have been secured via multiple measures and are also monitored by professional IT/Cyber security support.